 We accept abstracts of up to 300 words for 15-minute-long papers (with an additional 5 minutes for questions) to be delivered on the day of the conference.
 Panel proposals comprising 3-4 papers are also welcome (to be no longer than 45 minutes in duration, to allow 15 minutes for questions).
 So too are proposals for 45-minute-long roundtable discussions (to be led by one of the presenters).
 Topics for papers, panels, or roundtable discussions might include, but need not be limited to, the bullet point list above.

 Please send your abstracts (300 words) and short author biography of up to 150 words to email@example.com.
 If submitting a panel proposal, please include abstracts for each paper and biographies for each author.
 If proposing a roundtable discussion, please include one abstract for the discussion at large, and a biography for each speaker.
-The deadline for submissions is 5pm UK time on 26th February 2021.
-Participants will be notified of acceptance or rejection by 5pm UK time on 12th March 2021.
+The deadline for submissions is 5pm UK time on March 12th 2021.
 The conference will be held on 20th April 2021.

 The Pandemic Perspectives Committee wishes to publish conference proceedings in a collected volume.
 Further information will be communicated to presenters closer to the time of the conference.